adrienpoly/stimulus-flatpickr/readme.md

 - **Turbolinks**: make all your datepickers compatible with Turbolinks by design
 - **Getters**: all Flatpickr elements are available as [targets](#elements)
 - **Events/hooks**: all flatpickr [events/hooks](#callbacks) are directly available in your stimulus Controller.
+- **Example**: [detailed example](#example) for adavanced usage of flatpickr
 - **MIT Licensed**: free for personal and commercial use

 ## A modest wrapper of Flatpickr for Stimulus

-This is a wrapper of [Flatpickr](http://flatpickr.js.org/) for [Stimulus](https://stimulusjs.org/).
-All configurations for the DateTime picker can be set directly from the `data-attributes` of the HTML.
-This makes it very handy to pass information from the backend to the datepicker.
+By using this wrapper of [Flatpickr](http://flatpickr.js.org/) for [Stimulus](https://stimulusjs.org/) you can make all configurations for the Datepicker directly with the `data-attributes` of the HTML.
+This makes it very handy to create datepickr with server generate html and pass information from the backend to the datepicker.

 Here is a simple example: